 The abbey is most easily reached by car.
 Parking is available on site, but if it’s full, you can likely find free parking nearby.

-See our map at the end of this post.
+Travel Tip: See our useful map at the end of this post.

 We wanted to walk along the Sarine River as much as possible, so rather than parking right at the abbey, we continued up the road a bit and scored a free spot along the river.
 The leaves glowed with golden light from the sun, and I basked in the warmth and peace of the afternoon with only the rippling of the river and the muffled footsteps of an occasional hiker filtering through the silence.